cmwylie19/task-service/Scenarios/OAUTH2.md

 ## Background
-This part may be redundant if you have been following along in the previous scenarios, but I am going to start off assuming that you have **NOT**.
+The setup and installation of `glooctl` and `Gloo Edge` may be redundant if you have been following along in the previous scenarios, but I am going to start off assuming that you have **NOT**.
+If you already have `glooctl` and `Gloo Edge Enterprise` installed, [skip to Deploy Task-Service in Kubernetes](#deploy-task-service-in-kubernetes)

 If you have been following along, and you already have `glooctl` installed, and `Gloo Edge enterprise` installed, please skip to *Deploying Task-Service in Kubernetes*.